Erica N. Johnson, MD, FACP, FIDSA, Chair

 Mr. Milan is a graduate of Princeton University and the New York University School of Law.

-As of May 2020, Dr. Milan reported the following external relationship:
+As of April 2022, Mr. Milan reported the following external relationships:

 Mr. Milan serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

 - AIDS United, President and CEO, receiving salary.